HifiMule/HifiMule/README.md

 1. **Connect** — Add one or more media servers (Jellyfin, Navidrome, or any Subsonic-compatible server) in the Server Hub and log in
 2. **Browse** — Navigate your library across nine browse modes, switching servers as you go
+3. **Play** — Start an album or preview a track directly in HifiMule; use the playback controls and queue to manage your listening session
-3. **Select** — Add items to the sync basket — one at a time, in bulk, or automatically with auto-fill
+4. **Select** — Add items to the sync basket — one at a time, in bulk, or automatically with auto-fill
-4. **Plug in** — Connect your portable device, initialize it, and configure its folders and transcoding profile
+5. **Plug in** — Connect your portable device, initialize it, and configure its folders and transcoding profile
-5. **Sync** — HifiMule calculates deltas and transfers only what's needed; syncs can resume or be cancelled
+6. **Sync** — HifiMule calculates deltas and transfers only what's needed; syncs can resume or be cancelled
-6. **Listen** — Play music on your device; scrobble logs sync back to your media server
+7. **Listen on the go** — Play music on your device; scrobble logs sync back to your media server

+### Listening in HifiMule

+- Use an album’s play button to start listening on your computer.
+Control playback with pause/resume, previous/next, stop, and the seek bar.
+- Use a track’s preview button to try it while browsing. **Return to session** takes you back to your main listening session.
+- Use **Add to queue** on tracks to build your listening queue.
+Open the playback view to see listening history and **Upcoming** tracks, then move upcoming tracks up or down or remove them.
+- Choose an **Audio output** from the playback controls to listen through your preferred device.

 ## Contributing